 Aluminum is lighter than steel.
 “And if you’re going to be handing bikes down, it’s less likely to rust,” says Andrew Maemura, service manager at Cycle Solutions in Toronto.

 Training wheels may become extinct if the newest toddler trend catches on.
 Run bikes, or push bikes, introduce little kids to an essential bike skill — balance — by eliminating pedals, gears or brakes.
 Toddler Sam Cockburn took to the bike immediately when his dad, Heath, store manager for Toronto bike shop La Bicicletta, sat him on a wood-frame Likeabike (metal bikes are also available).

 “He figured out that if he lifted his feet he could coast, and he put his feet down to stop and learned how to lean into corners.”
 Cockburn plans to remove the pedals from a “real” bike when Sam is 3½, so he can start to tackle handbraking.
 Eventually, he’ll re-install the pedals.
 Says Cockburn: “The push bike is great because it allows you to skip training wheels.”
+Other options

 Looks cool, but it’s unnecessary; shocks are best for nine- to 12-year-olds who’ll be bumping along mountain-bike trails.